 Related Read: How to Heal and Thrive After Being Traumatised

-Another well-established method, known as Cognitive Behavioral Therapy (CBT), offers structured techniques for managing anxiety.
+Another well-established method, known as Cognitive Behavioural Therapy (CBT), offers structured techniques for managing anxiety.

 This combined therapy makes sure that you deal with both surface-level and deeper symptoms.